Amnicola limosus: Distribution

-This species is distributed in the Northwest Atlantic Ocean and along the Gulf of Maine.
+This species occurs in the Northwest Atlantic Ocean and along the Gulf of Maine.
 Amnicola limosus limosus has been found in Utah.

 The type locality is Delaware River and Schuylkill River.

 Description

+(Described as Amnicola pallida) The shell is very pale ochraceous and umbilicated, approximately the size of Marstonia lustrica (Pilsbry, 1890).
+The aperture is oval, with the outer lip tightly appressed to the body whorl, making the junction nearly indistinguishable.

 Parasites

 Amnicola limosus is the first intermediate host for the trematode Metorchis conjunctus.